dean4if/SandBox/README.md

-# Snippets
+# SandBox
-A repository for various project and code snippets
+A SandBox repository for various project and code snippets